 Unscented (scent-free) and fragrance-free: an important distinction

-Unscented products are formulated to be scent-free.
-However, this is misleading and does not mean that the product does not contain added fragrance.
-In fact, the product listed as unscented may contain various fragrances whose odour has been neutralized by other agents in the product.
+Unscented products are formulated to be scent-free, but this can be misleading.
+They may still contain added fragrances.
+In fact, the product listed as unscented may contain various fragrances whose odour has been neutralised by other chemical masking agents in the product.

 To clarify this, here are two examples: